charmoniumQ/charmonium.test-py/docs/reports/trisovic-replication/main.md

   The code uses the latest version of the dataset in Dataverse (see the original work's [download_dataset.py](https://github.com/atrisovic/dataverse-r-study/blob/master/docker/download_dataset.py#L13)).
   Re-executing the code will be analyzing different experiments.
   There is no record of which version the original work used, but one could filter for versions released prior to the approximate date of the experiment.

+  The authors of the original work believe this is desirable because the latest version of the dataset will be the most complete and most likely to work.

 * **NR2:** The main script, which is run after the Docker image is built, calls `install.packages(...)`, which installs the latest version of a package at the time of its execution.
   This results in a different software environment in the replication than that in the original work.